What is Gratitude?

 Pray to God (if you are spiritual-minded) daily expressing thanks for

-another day to enjoy life and all the blessings and good he has placed
+another day to enjoy life and all the blessings and good he has placed in

-As you continuously practice, an inner shift begins to occur and you may
+As you continuously practice, an inner shift begins to occur and you may be

-It helps by equipping you to deal better with stress and to maintain
+It helps by equipping you to deal better with stress and to maintain control

-good and bad events in your life.
+bad events in your life.